Judy Justice: Fan reaction

-On September 9, 2021 it was announced that Kevin Rasco would serve as Judy Justice bailiff.
-Fans voices their displeasure over the absence of Bailiff Byrd, Sheindlin's bailiff in the Manhattan family court system as well as bailiff for Judge Judy.
+On September 9, 2021, it was announced that Kevin Rasco would serve as Judy Justice bailiff.
+Fans expressed their displeasure over the absence of Bailiff Byrd, Sheindlin's bailiff in the Manhattan family court system as well as bailiff for Judge Judy.

-In a reply over the matters to the press, Sheindlin praised her former bailiff, stating "Byrd is terrific, and we had a great 25 year run.
+In a reply over the matters to the press, Sheindlin praised her former bailiff, stating "Byrd is terrific, and we had a great 25-year run.
 This is a whole new program with a whole new cast and an exciting energy.”
 Byrd ultimately expressed that he holds no grudges, is grateful to Sheindlin and wished her all the best with Judy Justice.

 Honors and recognitions

 Following its first season alone, Judy Justice won the Daytime Emmy Award for Outstanding Legal/Courtroom Program in June 2022.
 This win makes her the only television arbitrator to earn this award for more than one courtroom program, having won 3 times for her Judge Judy precursor.
+The show was nominated for season two, but lost to The People's Court.
+Judy Justice won for a second time at the 51st Daytime Emmy Awards in June 2024 for its third season.